Gideon and Agnes Pond House

 Click on the documents below and print them for use in your own Animal Track BINGO game at home!

 Dakota Language Camp

-A unique approach to language learning for both Dakota and non-Dakota children, the Dakota Language Camp provides an introduction to one of Minnesota's native languages.
+A unique approach to language learning for both Dakota and non-Dakota youth and adults, the Dakota Language Camp provides an introduction to one of Minnesota's native languages.
 All learning is through hands-on experiences of traditional Dakota games, crafts, songs, dancing and foods.
-Students will set up a tipi to learn how it was used and furnished.
+Participants will set up a tipi to learn how it was used and furnished.
 As Dakota culture is rooted in the land, many words are learned during nature walks on the beautiful trails of Nine Mile Creek.
 Dakota teachers will also explain their nation's values and history.